SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

 WordPress Installation with Nginx, MariaDB, and PHP on Ubuntu 20.04 This repository contains Ansible playbooks and templates to set up one or more WordPress sites on an Ubuntu 20.04 server using Nginx, MariaDB, and PHP.
-Additionally, it includes a playbook for cleaning up the environment if you need to reinstall.
+Additionally, it includes a playbook for cleaning up the environment if you need to reinstall, as well as a backup playbook.

 Requirements
 Ansible installed on your control machine